cabbruzzese/xrpg/README.md

 ## Mage Spells
 The mage learns elemental spells that are channeled through his magical weapons While a spell is active, using alt fire will activate the spell.
 Each weapon channels the elements differently.

 Mana used by spells depends on the weapon and spell.
 More powerful spells use more mana.
 The wand uses blue mana when casting spells.
 Frosh shards use green.
 Lightning uses both.
-The most powerful weapon, Bloodscourge, uses no mana.
-It instead provides an infinite source of magic for each spell type.
+The most powerful weapon, Bloodscourge, uses both mana types with similar power to this ultimate weapon.

 **Note:** Use Zoom and Reload to quickly change spells